TREASURE HUNTING 101:

 Teams travel through the streets of the playing area racing to see who will be first to find all of the information.
 After solving all the clues teams will return their answer sheets to the designated endpoint.
 The earliest entry with the most correct answers wins.
-Pub Hunts last about an hour.
-Larger Public Hunts can last up to three hours.
+Corporate team building hunts last about 2.5 hours.
+Larger public hunts can last three hours or more.

 Each player will receive an identical set of clues and a map, and with their team will solve clues involving wordplay, trivia, puzzles, anagrams, math, and other fun challenges.
 Because there are a variety of challenges, and everyone thinks differently, the treasure hunt can be an excellent team building activity.
 Working together and discussing each clue will enable teams to more effectively solve them.
 Many clues contain wordplay that can have multiple meanings, and interpreting them quickly can lead to mistakes.
 Collaboration is vital for the team’s success.
 Teams work best when everyone is involved in the decision-making and each person is able to participate.
 Part of the experience is learning about your team members, and the surprising things each of us learns about ourselves – perhaps the true treasure we take away from the hunt.

 Learn more about our company team building treasure hunts!